lalazari/Video_Converter/README.md

 ## Asynchronous and synchronous execution:
 Supports both synchronous and asynchronous execution.
 - **Asynchronounous:** This is the default execution style.
-This module needs ActiveMQ credentials in order to return results to an ActiveMQ queue.
+This module takes (optional) ActiveMQ credentials in order to return results to an ActiveMQ queue.

                 Credentials->
     		    "brokerInfo": {